FlorisCalkoen/CoastalCodebook/_sources/usage/troubleshooting.md

 # Troubleshooting

-If you have a question about the installation process or notebooks, feel free to open an issue in the .
-If that's your first time, have a look at.
-We choose to use the GitHub issue-tracker because your fellow students probably have similar problems.
-We will not troubleshoot the tutorial notebooks by email.

 Do you run into an issue with the installation or notebook execution?
-Don't worry, it's likely that other students have come across similar hurdles.
-To encourage a collaborative learning environment and build a comprehensive knowledge base, we strongly encourage you to share your questions or issues by opening an issue on our [GitHub repository](https://github.com/FlorisCalkoen/CoastalCodebook).
+Don't worry, it's likely that other students have come across similar trouble.
+To encourage a collaborative learning environment, we strongly encourage you to share your questions or issues by opening an issue on our [GitHub repository](https://github.com/FlorisCalkoen/CoastalCodebook).

 ## Why Open an Issue?